fenago/ansible-course/md/Lab_1.md

-Notice that the [ping] module was only run on the two hosts in the [webservers] group and not the entire inventory---this was by virtue of us specifying this in the command-line parameters.
+Notice that the [ping] module was only run on the two hosts in the [webservers] group and not the entire inventory --- this was by virtue of us specifying this in the command-line parameters.

-We have so far covered a brief explanation of how Ansible communicates with its target hosts, including what inventories are and the importance of SSH communication to all except Windows hosts.
-In the next section, we will build on this by looking in greater detail at how to verify your Ansible installation.